Tin Oo: Political career

-He was released under general amnesty in 1980, after which he studied and received a degree in law.
+Tin Oo was released under general amnesty in 1980, after which he studied and received a degree in law.
 On 2 September 1988, he became the vice president of the National League for Democracy (NLD), and on 20 December, the President of NLD.
 On 20 July 1989, he was put under house arrest and starting on 22 December 1989, he was imprisoned for three years.

 On 30 May 2003, Tin Oo, travelling with the caravan of Aung San Suu Kyi, leader of the NLD, was attacked in the northern village of Depayin by a government-sponsored mob, murdering and wounding many of his supporters.
 Tin Oo was taken into detention along with Aung San Suu Kyi and was initially held in prison in Kalay in northwestern Myanmar.
 In February 2004 he was brought back to his home in Yangon, where he was actually held under house arrest.

 The junta extended his detention by one year in February 2007, 2008, and 2009.
 The last of these extensions was in violation of Burmese law at the time, but no explanation was given by the junta.
 He was released from house arrest on 13 February 2010.

+After restrictions on the NLD were lifted in 2010, Tin Oo continued to work in the party and participated in campaigning for the 2015 Myanmar general election, which the NLD won by the landslide.
+He was floated as a possible candidate for the presidency but declined, saying that he preferred to help Aung San Suu Kyi "as much as I can".
+Following the 2021 Myanmar coup d'état, Tin Oo remained in his residence in Yangon, where he was visited by junta leader Min Aung Hlaing, and later a pro-junta Buddhist monk who suggested that Aung San Suu Kyi retire from politics.
+The latter incident led to his family announcing a ban on visitors.